Georgia’s border clogged with thousands of Russians fleeing the Kremlin’s mobilisation

 Tass reports similar mobile drafting stations being set up near Russia’s border with Finland.

-Samuel Ramani, a Russian foreign policy expert at Oxford university said that movement of Russian military vehicles towards key border checkpoints across the country could be “a step towards martial law even if the Kremlin has not yet imposed it nationally,” in a tweet.
+Samuel Ramani, a Russian foreign policy expert at Oxford University said that movement of Russian military vehicles towards key border checkpoints across the country could be “a step towards martial law even if the Kremlin has not yet imposed it nationally,” in a tweet.

-Although it is unclear how much longer the build-up of cars, bikers, and pedestrians at the Russia-Georgia border will continue, Pytor plans to keep transporting food and water to those who need it, and giving rides to new arrivals as long as Russians continue to flee the country.
+Although it is unclear how much longer the build-up of cars, bikers and pedestrians at the Russia-Georgia border will continue, Pytor plans to keep transporting food and water to those who need it, and giving rides to new arrivals as long as Russians continue to flee the country.
 He is trying to convince his brother, who still lives in Russia, to do the same.

 “They’ll come for everyone sooner or later.
 It’s just a matter of time,” says Pytor.
 “They’ll send you to the war and then you’re done for.”